 Your client’s interpretation of promptly may just shock you.
 Promptly could mean a month to them while you need your money in a couple of days.
 Therefore, set an actual due date and display it on your logo design invoice.
 With this, the client will do exactly what’s required of them.

 Your client needs to know what they’re paying for.
-So, don’t just include a lump sum amount in your logo design invoice.
+So, don’t just include a lump sum amount in your logo design invoice sample.
 Break it down in such a way that it’s easier to interpret.
 List down each piece of work alongside simple descriptions of what the client is paying for.
 Again, keep the descriptions simple.
 Your client shouldn’t struggle to understand the content of the invoice.